-Selected asset performance, 2022 year-to-date return and range
+Selected asset performance, 12-month return and range

 Past performance is not a reliable indicator of current or future results.
 Indexes are unmanaged and do not account for fees.
 It is not possible to invest directly in an index.
-Sources: BlackRock Investment Institute, with data from Refinitiv Datastream as of Dec.
-1 2022.
-Notes: The two ends of the bars show the lowest and highest returns at any point this year-to-date, and the dots represent current year-to-date returns.
-Emerging market (EM), high yield and global corporate investment grade (IG) returns are denominated in U.S. dollars, and the rest in local currencies.
-Indexes or prices used are:spot Brent crude, ICE U.S. Dollar Index (DXY), spot gold, MSCI EmergingMarkets Index, MSCI Europe Index, Refinitiv Datastream 10-year benchmark government bond index (U.S., Germany and Italy), Bank of America Merrill Lynch Global High Yield Index, J.P.
-Morgan EMBI Index, Bank of America Merrill Lynch Global Broad Corporate Index and MSCI USA Index
+Sources: BlackRock Investment Institute, with data from Refinitiv Datastream as of Jan.
+12, 2023.
+Notes: The two ends of the bars show the lowest and highest returns at any point in the last 12-months, and the dots represent current 12-month returns.
+Emerging market (EM), high yield and global corporate investment grade(IG) returns are denominated in U.S. dollars, and the rest in local currencies.
+Indexes or prices used are: spot Brent crude, ICE U.S. Dollar Index (DXY), spot gold, MSCIEmerging Markets Index, MSCI Europe Index, Refinitiv Datastream 10-year benchmark government bond index (U.S., Germany and Italy), Bank of America Merrill Lynch Global High Yield Index, J.P.
+Morgan EMBI Index, Bank of America Merrill Lynch Global Broad Corporate Index and MSCI USA Index.